 A student’s academic record at UC.
-This shows all of the courses and grade results received throughout study, as well as a student’s GPA.
+This shows all of the courses taken and grade results received throughout study, as well as a student’s Grade Point Average (see GPA).
 Enrolled students may view their own academic record via MyUC.

 Official (verified) transcripts may be ordered from Student Services (Graduation website).

 The period from the beginning of the first semester (February) to the end of the second semester (November).

 Admission equivalent to University Entrance (Ad Eundem Statum or AES)